 Maybe they do?!

-The CMA CGM Marco Polo was the largest ship to ever visit the East Coast, and it stopped by the Port of Savannah at least twice in 2021.
+The CMA CGM Marco Polo was the largest ship to ever visit the East Coast when it stopped by the Port of Savannah in 2021.
+I rushed straight to River Street to take pictures, since it was such a rare event.

-You’ll also find the old-timey Georgia Queen Steamboat docked along River Street, as well as the Savannah Belles Ferry.
+In addition to the giant cargo ships passing by, you’ll also find the old-timey Georgia Queen Steamboat docked along River Street, as well as the Savannah Belles Ferry.

 The latter is a free ferry you can use to venture across the Savannah River to Hutchinson Island and back.